laurasmendozad/100-Days-Of-Code-Python/ProjectsPerDay/Day 025/README.md

 ## Concepts Practiced

-- How to open, read, and write to files using the "with" keyword
-- Relative and absolute file paths
-- Add a high score to the snake game
+- Learnt how to read and make CSV file with the use of Pandas library.